BlueBrain/neurodamus/docs/architecture.rst

 A dry run mode was introduced to help users in understanding how many nodes and tasks are necessary to run a specific circuit.
-This mode can also be used to improve load balancing, as it generates an `allocation.pkl.gz` file which can be used to load balance the simulation.
+This mode can also be used to improve load balancing, as it generates an `allocation_r#_c#.pkl.gz` (where r and c are the ranks and cycles respectively) file which can be used to load balance the simulation.

 By running a dry run, using the `--dry-run` flag, the user will NOT run an actual simulation but will get a summary of the estimated memory used for cells and synapses, including also the overhead